Mahamadou Susoho: Loan to Peterborough United

 On 6 August 2024, Susoho joined League One club Peterborough United on a season-long loan deal.
 Following just one appearance, he returned to his parent club for treatment having injured himself in the warm-up of an EFL Cup tie against Oxford United, a serious muscle injury expected to rule him out for a period of four months.
 On 5 September, Peterborough chairman Darragh MacAnthony confirmed that Susoho was still on loan at Peterborough and would return after recovery.
 On 28 January 2025, Susoho scored his first goal for Peterborough in a 1–0 win against Wigan Athletic.

 Loan to Livingston

 On transfer deadline day, 1 September 2025, Susoho joined Scottish Premiership club Livingston on a season-long loan.

+Kocaelispor

+On 31 January 2026, Susoho completed a permanent transfer to Süper Lig club Kocaelispor.

 International career

 Having previously played for England U16s, Susoho is a youth international for Spain, having played for its U17 and U18 teams.

 Style of play

 He plays as a defensive midfielder.